Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 Is It OK To Eat A Lot Of Tomatoes?

-If I am craving tomatoes because my body is deficient in nutrients, then what if I just eat a lot of tomatoes?
-Is it OK to eat a lot of tomatoes?
+If I am craving tomatoes because my body is deficient in nutrients, then what if I just eat a lot?
+Is it to eat a lot of tomatoes?

-Good news – it is ok to eat a lot of tomatoes.
-Tomatoes are a great source of the nutrients listed above.
+Good news—It is okay to eat a lot of tomatoes.
+They are a great source of the nutrients listed above.

-Tomatoes also have lots of fiber, which will help with digestion if you happen to eat too many!
+Tomatoes also have lots of fiber, which will help digestion if you eat too many!

 What If You Crave Tomatoes and Can’t Stop?

-Now that we have covered the top two main reasons you crave tomatoes, let’s cover some basic steps you can take to stop craving them.
+Now that we have covered the top two reasons you crave tomatoes let’s cover some basic steps to stop craving them.

 Try Healthy Foods That Contain Tomatoes:

-Tomato soup (especially home-made) and tomato sauce are two common foods that contain tomatoes but fit into a more healthy diet.
+Tomato soup (especially homemade) and tomato sauce are two common foods that contain tomatoes but are part of a more healthy diet.
+Instead of French fries or other unhealthy choices, tomato juice is also one to consider.

 Fresh-cooked vegetables with fresh chopped tomatoes as an ingredient can be used for lunch while you’re working on your craving issues!

 Eating healthy foods with tomatoes can help you meet any nutrient deficiencies.
-This will help curb the cravings during the day when they’re most likely to happen.
+This can also curb cravings during the day when they’re most likely to happen.

-Here are some more tips to adding some tomatoes to your diet:
+Here are some more tips for adding some tomatoes to your diet:

-• Start by including one tomato per day up until you reach the desired amount of consumption.
+• Start by including one tomato per day until you reach the desired amount of consumption.

-• Eat more tomatoes in combination with your favorite vegetables or use them as a side dish for dinner dishes that lack vitamins and minerals.
+• Eat more tomatoes with your favorite vegetables, or use them as a side dish for dinner dishes lacking vitamins and minerals.

-• Tomatoes are also great toppings on pastas!
-Try combining spaghetti noodles with red sauce.
-Mix in chunks of fresh tomatoes for a complete meal that’s satisfying both physically and emotionally.
+• Tomatoes are also great pasta toppings!
+Try mixing spaghetti noodles with red sauce and hunks of fresh tomatoes for a complete meal that’s physically and emotionally satisfying.

-• Learn about hydroponics so you can grow your own garden all year long
+• Learn about hydroponics so you can grow your garden all year long

 Drink More Water